cno127/o-blockchain/README.md

 A: Different countries have different price levels.
 Each O currency reflects its national economy while maintaining equal value (1L water).

 **Q: What about Universal Basic Income?**
 A: UBI is a long-term vision for O Blockchain.
-The proposal is 420 O per month in each person's birth currency.
-Since 1 O = 1L water price globally, this would provide equal purchasing power everywhere.
-However, implementing UBI requires significant development, testing, and governance mechanisms that are not yet complete.
+If implemented, everyone would receive a monthly amount in their birth currency, providing equal purchasing power globally.
+The specific amount would be determined by community governance, not predetermined by developers.
+Implementing UBI requires significant development, testing, and governance mechanisms that are not yet complete.

 **Q: Is this inflationary?**
 A: No. Value is tied to water (constant need), not scarcity.
 We can generate unlimited supply without devaluation.